Master of Science (MS)

 In this research, I evaluated the quality of climate change analyses in the draft environmental impact reports (DEIRs) prepared for 14 mixed-use projects in California.
 Results of this research indicated that CEQA analysis did not adequately include the effects of population density around the project sites, nor were project-related Vehicular Miles Traveled (VMT) accurately accounted for while estimating GHG emissions.
 Thus, potential GHG emission reduction benefits of mixed-use developments located in higher densities may not be realized using the current analysis methods.

 KOWSHAL, PAPIA, "How Smart is CEQA About Climate Change?
 An Evaluation of CEQA's Greenhouse Gas Analysis" (2012).
 Master's Theses.
-Paper 4141.
+4141.